ucsd-cse29/fa25/src/index.md

 **I missed my exam time, what should I do?**

-Stay tuned for announcements about scheduling make-ups in week 10.
+Stay tuned for announcements about scheduling make-ups in final exam week.

 **Where is the financial aid survey?**